 - 1. Please identify your current employer(s) and position(s). - 2.
-Please identify your declared country of primary residence (which may be the country to which you pay taxes). - 3.
+Please identify your declared country of residence, which may be the country to which you pay taxes. - 3.
 Please identify the type(s) of work performed at #1 above. - 4.
+Please identify any ownerships, investment interests, or compensation arrangements by answering the following three questions: - i.
+Do you have any ownership or investment interest, excluding ownership of a de minimis number of shares in a publicly traded company, in any entity with which ICANN has a transaction, contract, or other arrangement (e.g., Registries, Registrars, Consultants, etc.)?
+Please answer "yes" or "no." If the answer is "yes," please provide the name of each entity for which such an interest exists. - ii.
+Do you have a compensation arrangement with any entity or individual with which ICANN has a transaction, contract, or other arrangement (e.g., does the Relevant Party have a consulting arrangement with a Registrar)?
+Please answer "yes" or "no." If the answer is "yes," please provide the name of each entity for which such an arrangement exists. - iii.
+Do you have potential ownership or investment interest in, or compensation arrangement with, any entity or individual with which ICANN is negotiating a transaction, contract, or other arrangement?
+Please answer "yes" or "no." If the answer is "yes," please provide the name of each entity for which such a potential ownership, interest, or arrangement exists.

+3 This section is not approved pending creation by ICANN Staff of a list of entities with which ICANN has a transaction, contract, or other arrangement (e.g., Registries, Registrars, Consultants, et al.), including appropriate considerations of privacy.

-Please list any financial relationship beyond de minimus stock ownership you may have with any company that to your knowledge has a financial relationship or contract with ICANN. - 5.
-Do you believe you are participating in the GNSO policy process as a representative of any individual or entity, whether paid or unpaid?
-Please answer "yes" or "no." If the answer is "yes," please provide the name of the represented individual or entity.
-If professional ethical obligations prevent you from disclosing this information, please so state. - 6.
-Please identify any other relevant arrangements, interests, or benefits as requested in the following two questions: - i.
-Do you have any type of material interest in ICANN GNSO policy development processes and outcomes?
-Please answer "yes" or "no." If the answer is "yes," please describe the material interest in ICANN GNSO policy development processes and outcomes.
+- 5. Are you participating in the GNSO policy process as a representative of any individual or entity, whether paid or unpaid?
+Please answer "yes" or "no." If the answer is "yes," please provide the name of the represented individual or entity. - 6.
+Please identify any other relevant arrangements, interests, or benefits as requested in the following three questions: - i.
+Do you have any type of commercial or non-commercial interest in ICANN GNSO policy development processes and outcomes?
+Please answer "yes" or "no." If the answer is "yes," please describe the commercial or non-commercial interest in ICANN GNSO policy development processes and outcomes. - ii.

-ii.
 Are there any arrangements/agreements between you and any other group, constituency or person(s) regarding your participation as a work team member?
-Please answer "yes" or "no." If the answer is "yes," please describe the arrangements/agreements and the name of the group, constituency, or person(s).
+Please answer "yes" or "no." If the answer is "yes," please describe the arrangements/agreements and the name of the group, constituency, or person(s). - iii.
+Do you receive any tangible or intangible benefit from participation in ICANN GNSO policy development processes and outcomes?
+For example, if you are an academic or NGO and use your position to advance your ability to participate, this relationship should be disclosed in the Statement of Interest just as should employment by a contracted party or a business relationship with a non-contracted party that has an interest in policy outcomes.
+Please answer "yes" or "no." If the answer is "yes," please describe the tangible or intangible benefits.